gregoriano83/gregoriano83/README.md

 ### Hi there 👋

 - My name is Grzegorz (Gregory).
 I am a Python programmer.
 I studied Data Science at the HyperionDev bootcamp in United Kingdom.
 I learned data analysis and data visualization, as well as creating and deploying machine learning models.
 I have a deep understanding of Python programming language with object-oriented programming (OOP) and various libraries such as NumPy, Pandas, Scikit-learn, TensorFlow, PyTorch, and web framework Django with DRF.
-I am also familiar with topics related to Postgresql, Git, pgAdmin, Postman, linux, computer networks, smart home, AWS cloud, and so on.
+I am also familiar with topics related to Postgresql, Git, pgAdmin, Postman, linux, computer networks, smart home, AWS cloud, Docker and so on.

 - 📫 How to reach me: